 - Dr J D Hill – Head of Research, British Museum

-- Catherine Ince – Senior Curator, V&A East
+- Catherine Ince – Chief Curator, V&A East

 - Professor Roger Kneebone – Director of the Imperial College Centre for Engagement and Simulation Science (ICCESS)